FlorianStang/Hello-World/README.md

 # Hello-World
-# This repository is just for testing purpouses
+This repository is just for testing purposes